stammen/PointerMoved/README.md

 PointerMoved is an example of how to handle CoreWindow pointer moved events in C++ and pass the event data efficiently to a C# UWP app using a blittable struct.
 In this example, we have used a C++ Windows Universal DLL instead of a WinRT Component to encapsulate the C++ pointer handing code.
 The ABI interface of a WinRT Component does not allow for the passing of a blittable struct.
-By using a C++ Windows Universal DLL, we are free to pass not WinRT types between the C# UWP app and the C++ DLL.
+By using a C++ Windows Universal DLL, we are free to pass non WinRT types between the C# UWP app and the C++ DLL.

 ## Requirements